hackerguy/IBM-ML/README.md

 	churndb=#

 Run the following SQL query to show all rows in the table.
+As before, 'churndb=# is the psql command prompt.
+You don't type that.

-	select * from public.churn;
+	churndb=# select * from public.churn;

 You should see results that look like this.